python/mypy/docs/source/error_code_list2.rst

 Note that due to a specific nature of this comment, the only way to selectively silence it, is to include the error code explicitly.
-Also note that this error is not shown if the the ``# type: ignore`` is not used due to code being statically unreachable (e.g. due to platform or version check).
+Also note that this error is not shown if the ``# type: ignore`` is not used due to code being statically unreachable (e.g. due to platform or version checks).

 Example: